MoriyaShiine/enchancement/README.md

   * Lightning spawned from Channeling will not destroy items or cause fire.
   * Riptide is weaker.
   * Mace enchantments can be applied with less fall distance.
-  * Wind Burst can launch Wind Charges on use.
+  * Wind Burst allows charging to launch you backward and push mobs away.
   * Luck of the Sea also reduces fishing time.
   * Fixes Riptide being slower with Water Movement Efficiency enchantments (such as Amphibious and Depth Strider).
   * Fixes Riptide rendering with a rotation while swimming.